Key Takeaways:

 Understanding whether your app needs native depth or a combined approach helps select a suitable framework for mobile app development early on.

 Solution: Identify target platforms early and assess how much platform-specific functionality the app requires.
-The business can consult dedicated developers to hire early on to better understand platform-specific requirements.
+The business can consult experts early on to better understand platform-specific requirements.

 Mistake 3: Misjudging Performance Expectations